osmancakir/osmancakirioblog/content/python/python_3_functions_loops_lambdas.md

     10

-## while Loops
+## `while` Loops

-While loops, like the ForLoop, are used for repeating sections of code - but unlike a for loop, the while loop will not run n times, but until a defined condition is no longer met.
+While loops, like the `for` loop, are used for repeating sections of code - but unlike a `for` loop, the `while` loop will not run n times, but until a defined condition is no longer met.
 If the condition is initially false, the loop body will not be executed at all.
 If you do not have defined condition at the bottom you can create an infinite loop.
 In this case you can have a crash.
 In order to solve it, go to Kernel and press restart.
 You can also try to interrupt but it is not always helpful.

 ```python